TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 17/Matthew 17.2.md

 ---

-and he was transfigured before them; and his face did shine as the sun, and his garments became white as the light.
+He was transfigured before them.
+His face shone like the sun, and his garments became as white as the light.